 How Does a Straight Flush Hand Match Up?

-When matched against other hands like four of a kind, full house, flush, straight, three of a kind, two pair, one pair, and a high card, a Straight Flush always wins as it is the second strongest hand in poker.
-A Royal Flush is the strongest hand in poker, and it will beat a Straight Flush every time in a match.
+When matched against other hands like four of a kind, full house, flush, straight, three of a kind, two pair, one pair, and a high card, a Straight Flush always wins as it is the second strongest hand in poker, a Royal Flush is the strongest hand in poker, and it will beat a Straight Flush every time in a match.

 Straight Flush Poker Probabilities